Do you know what to do?

 First Aid Importance

 First aid is essential to provide treatment when someone is injured.
 Most often, this is all that is needed and the person is able to go back to whatever activity they were doing.
-Other times, first aid is the first step in getting the injured person medical care while waiting for professional medical personnel arrive.
-In these cases, first aid can mean the difference between someone having serious complication/surviving their injury or not.
+Other times, first aid is the first step in getting the injured person medical care while waiting for professional medical personnel to arrive.
+In these cases, first aid can mean the difference between someone having serious complications/surviving their injury or not.
 This means that first aid requires you to act quickly and efficiently.
 So, you need to know what to do because there won’t be time to read directions to figure it.
 The skills we are going to look at are important and the best way to become competent is to practice.
 A good spot to do this is by participating in a first aid course that is offered in your area.

 There are numerous first aid skills that you can learn.
-Some of the most important are addressing when someone is choking, helping someone who is having breathing difficulties, bleeding of any kind, taking care of burns, treating shock, what to do for sprains/strains/fractures, recognizing symptoms of a concussion and knowing when a big bite is infected.
+Some of the most important are addressing when someone is choking, helping someone who is having breathing difficulties, bleeding of any kind, taking care of burns, treating shock, what to do for sprains/strains/fractures, recognizing symptoms of a concussion and knowing when a bug bite is infected.
 While this may seem overwhelming due to the volume of conditions, the majority of the remedies are not only easy to understand but are things that make sense.

 Choking occurs when something gets stuck in your throat and blocks the opening to your lungs causing you not to be able to breathe.
 When someone is choking, they will probably need to use hand gestures to communicate because they won’t be able to talk.
 If they are able to talk, tell them to cough to clear their airway.
 If they are struggling to breathe, stand behind the person, position their head forward and hit them vigorously in between their shoulder blades with the palm of your hand.
 You can repeat this as needed.
 If this still doesn’t dislodge whatever is stuck, use the Heimlich maneuver.
 This requires you to stand behind the person, put your arms around their waist, make a fist and put this just above their belly button, grab your fist with your other hand and forcefully thrust inwards and upwards of the person’s stomach.
 You can do the maneuver on yourself if you are alone and choking.
 Also, you can use a chair by bending over it and thrusting downward in order to mimic the motion.